breandan/kotlingrad/README.md

 }
 ```

-Now imagine a concrete class `Expr` which has implemented `Field`.
+Now imagine a concrete class `Expr` which has implemented `Group`.
 It can be used as follows:

 ```kotlin
 fun cube(expr: Expr): Expr = expr * expr * expr